 - Designing and implementing the governance framework for an organisation

 When we have this overarching view of governance, we can see how only viewing governance from a project level can be limiting.
-Good governance is not only about setting up the right frameworks for decision-making but is also about creating suitable environments, cultures and practices that make sure those frameworks are addressing the right factors and can be effectively implemented.
+Good governance is not only about setting up the right frameworks for decision-making.
+It actively concerns itself with creating suitable environments, cultures, and practices ensuring those frameworks address the right factors and can be effectively implemented.

 Benefits of Good Organisational Governance

-It is hard to make good decisions if pre-existing cultures and behaviours encourage you to do otherwise.
-Good organisational governance helps set the right culture and encourages positive behaviours in line with the intended objectives and frameworks in place.
+It’s hard to make good decisions if pre-existing cultures and processes encourage you to do otherwise.
+Good organisational governance creates the right culture and encourages positive behaviours across the organisation.
+The best way to accomplish this is by actively linking strategic objectives and frameworks and translating them into actionable steps at a working level.

-Organisational governance ensures that all decisions made within the organisation apply the same principles, values and practices that are geared towards achieving the organisation’s strategic goals.
+Governance ensures that all decisions made within the organisation apply the same principles, values, and practices.
+When developing these standards, managers should ensure the organisation’s strategic objectives are reflected in them.
 Good governance helps individuals at all levels in the organisation make better decisions faster, giving them the extra edge in a fast-paced and turbulent economic environment.
+These standards improve decision-making, as they clearly identify strategic objectives and organisational processes.

 3. Improves organisation-wide efficiency

-Good organisational governance also has the added benefit of improving external reputation with stakeholders and potential investors.
-When an organisation has clear procedures that allow for smooth communication and quick decision making, it gives stakeholders and potential investors greater confidence and trust in the organisation which can allow for long-term relationship development
+Good organisational governance has the added benefit of improving the external reputation of the organisation with stakeholders and potential investors.
+When an organisation has clear procedures for communication and decision-making, it builds greater confidence and trust.
+This transparency can improve long-term relationships and will reflect well on your organisation.

 6. Improves sustainability

-In their article, de la Cruz Lopez and others emphasize that sustainability should not merely be an afterthought that is drafted onto current project management processes but should rather be engrained throughout the entire project lifecycle to be truly sustainable.
-Organisational governance is thus the critical tool that enables organisations to fully integrate their sustainability practices consistently throughout all stages of their projects to effectively achieve their sustainability objectives.
+In their article, de la Cruz and Lopez emphasise that sustainability should not merely be an afterthought in project management.
+Rather, consideration to sustainability should be reflected throughout the entire project lifecycle.
+Organisational governance is a critical tool when enabling organisations to fully integrate their sustainability practices throughout all stages of their projects.

 Learn more about governance with pmo365!